erhsparks/app_academy_prepwork/README.md

 This course designed to be completed part-time, online, while you are employed and should require 15-20 hours a week for 4 weeks to complete.

-The curriculum is organized into 2-3 hours of [readings and exercises](#exercises) to be completed each weeknight.
-There is also a separate [list of readings](#readings) that must be completed by the end of the course.
+The curriculum is organized into 4 weeks of readings and exercises to be completed each weeknight.
+This should require 2-3 hours per day of material.

+Before this, however, there is another set of assignments labeled "week0".
+These are some introductory readings and tasks that will need to be completed before you move on to week 1.

 Ideally, you will complete this in the 5-weeknights-for-4-weeks schedule we have designed, but we recognize that many of your schedules do not